Net Zero by 2050: The Maths Nobody Shows You

 | Years 15-25 | Industrial process heat, cement, steel, aviation | 20-30% | Very hard (tech may not exist yet) |

-| Most net-zero pledges were made without modelling the specific reduction pathway.
+Most net-zero pledges were made without modelling the specific reduction pathway.
 The pledge came first.
-The plan - if it comes at all - comes later. |
+The plan - if it comes at all - comes later.
+And when the plan does come, Phase 2 is often a blank page.

 Why 2030 Matters More Than 2050

 SBTi now requires near-term targets (5-10 years) alongside the long-term commitment.
 AASB S2 requires disclosure of the transition pathway.
-A credible 2030 target does three things:
+These are not optional additions.
+They are the mechanisms that turn a 2050 aspiration into a series of measurable commitments.

 The Offset Question